 In the same way, we can count Active Users for a month, for half a year, and for other time intervals.

-Only 5 were represented in our example, and in a real project, there will be thousands, hundreds of thousands, millions of users who open an app daily.
+Only 5 were represented in our example, and in a real project, there will be thousands, hundreds of thousands, millions of users who open the app daily.
 And the way they open the app indicates its stability, quality, and scale.

 The average CCU reflects the scale of a project well, and the PCCU is very important when planning server load.